fixie-ai/fixie-sdk-js/docs/agents.md

 Fixie Agents can authenticate to third-party services to perform actions on behalf of the user.
 This is done using OAuth 2.0, a standard protocol for authorization.
 OAuth 2.0 allows users to grant limited access to their accounts on one service, to another service, without having to share their password.

-Fixie provides a simple interface for agents to perform OAuth authentication, using the [`OAuthParams`][fixieai.agents.oauthparams] class.
-Using this class, an agent function can use the [`OAuthHandler`][fixieai.agents.oauthhandler] class, passed to the function as the `oauth_handler` parameter, to obtain an access token for the user.
+Fixie provides a simple interface for agents to perform OAuth authentication, using the [`OAuthParams`][fixieai.agents.oauth.OAuthParams] class.
+Using this class, an agent function can use the [`OAuthHandler`][fixieai.agents.oauth.OAuthHandler] class, passed to the function as the `oauth_handler` parameter, to obtain an access token for the user.

 ### OAuth Example